nitintutlani/dev-docker-images/alpine-nfs/README.md

 # nitintutlani/atomic-docker-images/alpine-nfs
-Nfs server based on docker image alpine:3.2
+Nfs server based on docker image: alpine

+This image exposes ports 111/udp and 2049/tcp.
+It also requires a volume mount at /var/export for exporting through the nfs server.

 Build it: